 E-Glass Fibers

 Our favorite type of FRP composite material to work with is E-glass.
-These fibers are used to create fiberglass profiles including rods, angles, bars, channels, poles, and tubes.
-We create fiberglass products is by bundling the E-glass fibers into something we call rovings.
+These fibers are used to create fiberglass profiles, including rods, angles, bars, channels, poles, and tubes.
+We create fiberglass products by bundling E-glass fibers into a material we call a roving.

-The fiber rovings are then pulled through a liquid resin bath and impregnated with property-enhancing resin as well.
+The fiber rovings are then pulled through a liquid resin bath and impregnated with the property-enhancing resin.
 Then, the mixture gets pulled into a casting mold to take its shape and cure.

-For your projects, we can create a wide range of fiberglass profiles including various shapes and sizes.
+For your projects, we can create a wide range of fiberglass profiles, including various shapes and sizes.
 We specialize in small (under 2-inches) square profiles, but we can also produce custom fiberglass products.
-Presently our limit is fiberglass profiles that are put to 6-inches tall, 15-inches wide, and with a tolerance of .005.
+Presently, our limit is fiberglass profiles that are 6 inches tall, 15 inches wide, and have a tolerance of .005.

 Fiberglass poles are also in our wheelhouse.
 Boasting a high tensile strength and a resistance to heat, these lightweight, non-conductive poles can be used as electric fence poles, electrical support pieces, golf flag poles, tree/vine supports, CB antennas, crossbars, and even high jump poles.
 They are very cost-efficient and require little to no maintenance.
 They also have quite a long life expectancy.